kushal2000/HateXplain/README.md

-# :mag_right: Few-Shot Learning from HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection [Accepted at AAAI 2021]
+# :mag_right: Few-Shot Learning from HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection

 ## Objective of Work